twilio/twilio-go/twilio/rest/trunking/v1/docs/DefaultApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a CreateCredentialListParams struct
+Other parameters are passed through a pointer to a CreateCredentialListParams struct via the builder pattern

 Name | Type | Description
 ------------- | ------------- | -------------

  **CredentialListSid** | **string** | The SID of the [Credential List](https://www.twilio.com/docs/voice/sip/api/sip-credentiallist-resource) that you want to associate with the trunk.
 Once associated, we will authenticate access to the trunk against this list.

 ### Return type